hdbhandari/hyperledger-fabric-basics/basics-101/readme.md

 ## Commands

-- Below command will download fabric version 2.2.2 which is the latest LTS release of Hyperledger Fabric `curl -sSL https://bit.ly/2ysbOFE | bash -s -- 2.2.2 1.4.9`
+- Below command will download fabric version 2.2.2
+- Version 2.2.2 is the latest LTS release of Hyperledger Fabric

+  `sudo curl -sSL https://bit.ly/2ysbOFE | bash -s -- 2.2.2 1.4.9`

 - It will create a folder named fabric-sample in current directory
 - There is folder named test-network,which comes with:
   - Single Network